emilyvngu/CoopInsight/app/src/pages/README.md

 # `pages` Folder

-These pages are meant to show you an example of some of the features of Streamlit and the way we will limit functionality access by role/persona.
-It is not meant to represent a complete application!!!

 The pages folder contains individual Python scripts for the various pages of your Streamlit application.
 Each file corresponds to a specific feature, role, or functionality in the CoopInsight platform.
 The folder is structured to support role-based access control (RBAC), ensuring that users only see the pages relevant to their assigned role or persona.

 ## Admin Pages